-On your trip to Mayan lands you can enjoy very diverse natural landscapes, starting with the low jungle in the Yucatan Peninsula that is growing as we travel to the south, where we find the tall vegetation that covers Belize, Chiapas and Guatemala in a jungle of rich ecosystems.
+On your trip to Mayan lands you can enjoy very diverse natural landscapes, starting with the low jungle in the Yucatan Peninsula that grows as we travel south, where we find tall vegetation that covers Belize, Chiapas and Guatemala in a jungle of rich ecosystems.

 Another great attraction is the varied wildlife that you can enjoy in its natural habitat, living so close to nature is priceless for many travelers.
 From strolling with monkeys in archaeological zones, to see felines crossing your path, beaches where you can swim with turtles, throw yourself into the sea to swim with the whale shark and stingrays, see birds as beautiful as flamingos, toucans or hummingbirds.
 It's amazing how close you can live with wildlife in this corner of the world.

 Enjoy this great playground and all the activities you can do to discover and get into nature.